Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

-Motoko Kusanagi, the leader of the assault team of the Public Security Section 9, is a full-body prosthesis, augmented-cybernetic human thanks to her “ghost”.
-Motoko, along with his partner Batou, is assigned to capture an elusive hacker known as the Puppet Master.
+Motoko Kusanagi, the leader of the assault team of the Public Security Section 9, is a full-body prosthesis, augmented-cybernetic human thanks to her “ghost.”
+Motoko, along with her partner Batou, is assigned to capture an elusive hacker known as the Puppet Master.

 Of course, in a context where it’s possible to digitize human consciousness, the eternal debate about what makes us humans is an essential part of the narrative.

 Since she has a fully cybernetic body, Motoko constantly doubts her own humanity.
 At times she believes that her “ghost” doesn’t really have any humanity but is the product of an artificial memory designed to deceive her into believing she is human.
 “The only thing that makes me feel human is the way I’m treated,” Makoto tells Batou, revealing in the process the Turing test as the possible single mechanism for certifying humanity.